Nutbush (dance): Implementation

 Variations of the final step are known to occur.
 For example, jumping both feet out (beat 1), jumping and crossing over your legs (beat 2), then uncrossing out to the side (beat 3), and finally "do the clap." (beat 4) This variation is known as the criss-cross.

 World record attempts

 In 2015, dancers in the Victorian town of Horsham set the first Guinness World Record for the number of people doing the Nutbush, with 254 dancers.
 On 19 October 2017, students at Rivermount College in Yatala, Queensland doubled this record with 522 dancers.
-On 12 July 2018 the record was broken again at The Big Red Bash, a music festival situated beneath the Big Red Dune on the edge of the Simpson Desert in outback Queensland.
+On 12 July 2018 the record was broken again at the Big Red Bash, a music festival situated beneath the Big Red Dune on the edge of the Simpson Desert in outback Queensland.
 Crowds lined up to take part, dancing along to "Nutbush City Limits" as 1,719 people took part in the challenge.
 On 16 July 2019, a new record of 2,330 people performed the Nutbush at the Big Red Bash, breaking the previous year's record.
-On 7th July 2022, a new record of 4,087 people performed the Nutbush at the Big Red Bash, breaking the previous record.
+On 7 July 2022, a new record of 4,084 people performed the Nutbush at the Big Red Bash, breaking the previous record.
+The record was again broken at the Big Red Bash on 6 July 2023 with 5,838 dancers.